 What are gonorrhea, chlamydia, and syphilis?

-Gonorrhea, chlamydia, and syphilis are sexually transmitted diseases (STDs).
-These three STDs can cause serious, long-term problems if they are not treated, especially for teenagers and young women.
+Gonorrhea, chlamydia, and syphilis are sexually transmitted infections (STIs).
+These three STIs can cause serious, long-term problems if they are not treated, especially for teenagers and young women.

 What causes gonorrhea and chlamydia?